-Term Unit Description Assessment 1 Government and Democracy Knowledge and skills test 2 Laws and Citizenship Multimodal presentation
+Term Unit Description Assessment

+1 Government and Democracy Research Portfolio

+2 Australia's Democratic Identity Exam

 Students should provide sufficient stationery or BYOD to complete and store their work.
 Students without access to the internet at home will benefit from the provision of a USB stick.